MarianoAlipi/backup-system/README.md

 This program is designed to run on Linux machines.

 ## Files
 - **client.c**: identifies files and directories in the current path and saves them in a vector.
-The vector structure is defined in **FileVector.h**.
+The 'vector' structure is defined in **FileVector.h**.
 This program detects creation, modification and deletion of files and directories.
-- **FileVector.h**: defines a custom vector `struct` and a file `struct` to keep track of every file and subdirectory.
+- **FileVector.h**: defines a custom 'vector' `struct` and a 'file' `struct` to keep track of every file and subdirectory.
 - **FileSender.h**: establishes the connection to the server and sends the instructions along with the required files to do the backup.
 - **server.c**: receives instructions from the client program (**client.c**) and then receives the contents of files (for **create** and **modify** instructions) or deletes the specified file (for the **delete** instruction).